-The reference to the “birds of the sky” is a reminder that all creatures find a home in the loving embrace of God, and most especially all people are invited to come to the Lord.
+The “birds of the sky” is a reminder that all creatures find a home in the loving embrace of God.
 We need patience and perseverance despite our anxiety and anticipations.

 First, the “scattering of the seeds of justice.”

 When I was in high school, we were required to read the novel “To Kill a Mockingbird,” by Harper Lee.
 It had just come out only a year or so before.
-It was an instant classic, and is still read by many high school youngsters.
+It was an instant classic and is read by many high school youngsters.

-For me, and so many others at the time of the Civil Rights movement, this story helped us to see through our own prejudices and to see more clearly the importance of fairness, decency to one another, and the moral clarity in race relations.
-Of course, the movie version starred Gregory Peck who played Atticus Finch, the Southern lawyer and moral compass in the “tired old town” of Maycombe, Alabama.
+For me, and so many others at the time of the Civil Rights movement, this story helped us see through our prejudices and see the importance of fairness, decency to one another, and the moral clarity in race relations.
+Of course, the movie version starred Gregory Peck, who played Atticus Finch, the Southern lawyer and moral compass in the “tired old town” of Maycomb, Alabama.

 Puzzled by this comment, Scout goes to a nearby neighbor, asks her about this command.

 Miss Maudie tells her: